rllemos/stock_analysis/README.md

 Performing analysis on stock data to uncover daily volume and yearly returns. stock_analysis

- **#VBA_Challenge**
+ ### **VBA_Challenge**

- **#Overview of Project**
+ # **Overview of Project**

-Steve,our client, wants to analyze green energy stocks and compare the total daily volume and yearly return for each stock.
- To do so I will Create a VBA macro that can automate these analyses on a click of a button.
+Steve,our client, wants to analyze green energy stocks and compare the total daily volume and yearly return for each stock.To do so I will Create a VBA macro that can automate these analyses on a click of a button.
  >Daily volume is the total number of shares traded throughout the day; it measures how actively a stock is traded.
 The yearly return is the percentage difference in price from the beginning of the year to the end of the year.

 1. Create a worksheet to hold the data.
 Adding a header and assiging cell  row values.